-Glycative Stress Research is a free access journal published by the Japanese Society of Glycation Stress Research.
-It is aimed at researchers and practitioners covering a wide range of biochemical, genetic and medical fields with particular focus on glycative stress.
+Glycative Stress Research is a free access journal published by the Society for Glycative Stress Research.
+It is aimed at researchers and practitioners covering a wide range of biochemical generic and medical fields, with particular focus on glycative stress.
 Glycative Stress Research is an independent, scientific, and peer-reviewed journal.

 Manuscript Submission Guidelines

 Manuscripts are received with the understanding that they are unpublished work and not under simultaneous submission to another publication.
 The copyrights of accepted manuscripts (including the right of Articles 28 and 27 of the Copyright Act) become the sole property of the Editorial Board of web journal with the Society for Glycation Stress Research and may not be published elsewhere without the written consent of the Society.
 Manuscripts containing research methods which conflict with medical ethics will be rejected.
 It is the authors' responsibility to obtain informed consent from patients before the conduct of a procedure or treatment, and the manuscript should state that consent was obtained in compliance with Declaration of Helsinki.
 Clinical trials are highly recommended to be pre-registered.
 All manuscripts are subject to review by experienced referees competent in the topic area of the paper.
 Final acceptance is made by the Editorial Board, which reserves its decision as final.